boisalai/logs-analysis-project/README.md

 > These instructions to load the data to the database come from Udacity (Full Stack Web Developer Nanodegree, 3.
 The Backend: Database & Applications, Project: Logs Analysus Project

 Next, download the data <a target="_blank" href="https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip">here</a>.
 You will need to unzip this file after downloading it.
 The file inside is called `newsdata.sql`.
-Put this file into the `\vagrant` directory, which is shared with your VM.
+Put this file into the `/vagrant` directory, which is shared with your VM.

 To build the reporting tool, you'll need to load the site's data into your local database.
 To do this, use the command: